Kushal-Kanungo/MyNotes/Excalidraw/Normal Inheritance.md

 			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "Problem If Sporty vehicle has same drive algo as offroad that it \ncreate duplicate in our code. " },
+			"originalText": "Problem If Sporty vehicle has same drive algo as offroad that it \ncreate duplicate in our code. ", "lineHeight": 1.2
+		},
 		{
 			"type": "text",